 - 1. Refer to Section 5.2 for signal descriptions. - 2.
 These AGTL+ signals are not terminated by the processor.
 Refer to the ITP700 Debug Port Design Guide and the platform design guidelines for termination recommendations.
-They must be terminated at the end agent by the platform. - 3.
-Intel® XeonTM processors only utilize BR0# and BR1#.
-Use of BR2# and BR3# is reserved on Intel Xeon processors and must only be terminated to Vcc.
-For additional details regarding the BR[3:0]# signals, see Section 5.2 and Section 7.1. - 4.
+They must be terminated at the end agents by the platform. - 3.
 These signal groups are not terminated by the processor.
-Refer to Section 2.6, the appropriate platform design guidelines and ITP700 Debug Port Design Guide for termination recommendations. - 5.
+Refer to Section 2.6, the ITP700 Debug Port Design Guide, and the platform design guidelines for termination recommendations. - 4.
+This signal group is not terminated by the processor.
+Refer to Section 2.6 and the platform design guidelines for termination recommendations. - 5.
 The value on these pins during the active-to-inactive edge of RESET# determines the multiplier that the Phase Lock Loop (PLL) will use for the internal core clock. - 6.
 The value of these pins during the active-to-inactive edge of RESET# determine processor configuration options.
 See Section 7.1 for details. - 7.
 These signals may be driven simultaneously by multiple agents (wired-OR). - 8.
 These signals are not terminated by the processor's on-die termination.
 However, some signals in this group include termination on the processor interposer.
 See Section 7.4 for details.